cjubb39/eecs4340-labs/lab1/README.md

 ##Search
 We wanted to avoid a large block of if-else.
-To do this, we and the search value with the output values from every entry in the CAM and generate a 32-bit value where 1's indicate matches with the CAM value (only if the value in the cam is valid).
+To do this, we AND the search value with the output values from every entry in the CAM and generate a 32-bit value where 1's indicate matches with the CAM value (only if the value in the cam is valid).
 We then run this into a priority encoder, which gives us the index of the first matching entry in the cam.
 If no entry is found, our search_valid_o is set to 0.

+Additional details can be found in the in-code comments.